Top Sports Teams · Reference

 Helsinki

-HJK HelsinkiFootball
+HJK HelsinkiFootball/Soccer

 33 Finnish top-flight titles (most ever), only Finnish club to regularly compete in European group stages.
 HIFK is the cross-town rival.